dineshkumargm/Food-Recommendation/README.md

-# 🥗 NutriGlow - Food Recommendation App
+# 🥗 NutriGlow - smart recipe Recommendation App

 Welcome to **NutriGlow**, your personalized guide to healthy eating and smart recipe recommendations!